patrickstowell/PHY303-Lectures/_sources/phy303-unit5-collective-excited.md

 This is the intrinsic electric quadrupole moment for a deformed nucleus at rest.
 Note how it depends on a surface area $R_{av}^{2}$, the number of protons $Z$ and the deformation parameter.
 You can see how $Q$ becomes zero for the spherical case, i.e. when $\beta$ = 0.

 So, what about the Rotational Energy Levels?
-In classical mechanics, this comes from considering the kinetic energy of a rigid rotating body with angular momentum \(\mathbf{R}\) (note this is a different symbol than the radius used above).
+In classical mechanics, this comes from considering the kinetic energy of a rigid rotating body with angular momentum $\mathbf{R}$ (note this is a different symbol than the radius used above).

 In the classical case, we get the equation for the kinetic energy of a Rigid Rotation as here, based on the picture that shows the angular momentum axis.